Lesson 6: Steamroller

 | LOTS Articles |

-- This article is part of Warmachine University's Learn Objectives, Tactics, & Strategy (LOTS) series, which is "Intermediate Training" aimed at intermediate players who are trying to become better players.
+- This article is part of Warmachine University's Learn Objectives, Tactics, & Strategy (LOTS) series, which is "Advanced Training" aimed at players who understand the rules, and now want to improve their gameplay.

-As of 2018.11 the LOTS articles are still a WIP.
+As of 2020.12 the LOTS articles are a WIP.
 If you have a question that isn't answered, or a topic you'd like to see added, we'd like to hear about it.
 Post your thoughts on the Talk:Learning to Play the Game (LPG) page.

 We have two articles regarding Steamroller, you're reading the second.